Samiksha-Dalunkar/Book-Store-App/README.md

 When you click on the "Edit Book" button, the "Upadate Book" section opens, allowing you to edit the information.
 After making the desired changes and clicking the "Update Book" button, the book is updated, and an alert message confirming successful update is displayed.
 ![Update](https://github.com/Samiksha-Dalunkar/Book-Store-App/assets/148967935/39a3e9cd-c245-40f7-8659-b06d9a515e07)

+After clicking on the "Delete" button and confirming the deletion, an alert message is displayed indicating that the book has been successfully deleted.